Antoine-Jean Gros: Salon of 1804 and later life

 At the Salon of 1804, Gros debuted his painting Bonaparte Visiting the Plague Victims of Jaffa.
 The painting launched his career as a successful painter.
 It depicts Bonaparte in Jaffa visiting soldiers infected with the bubonic plague.
 He is portrayed reaching out to one of the sick, unfazed by the illness.
 According to P. Jill Morse, Napoleon commissioned Gros to paint the scene to neutralize British propaganda.
 The propaganda focused on two episodes of Napoleon's Egyptian campaign (1798–1800).
 First when he ordered the massacre of Turkish prisoners.
 Second, when he ordered the death by poison of French soldiers suffering from the plague.
 The painting showed a compassionate Napoleon visiting the sick at the plague hospital.
 Morse adds that Gros was probably using the disease as a metaphor for the vanity of Napoleon and his First Empire.

 While Bonaparte did actually visit the pesthouse, later, as his army prepared to withdraw from Syria, he ordered the poisoning (with laudanum) of about fifty of his plague-infected men.

-Later life

 In 1810, his Madrid and Napoleon at the Pyramids (Versailles) show that Napoleon had deserted him.
 His Francis I and Charles V, 1812 (Louvre), had considerable success.

-In 1835, out of sympathy with the rising tide of Romanticism and after the failure of his Hercules and Diomedes at the Salon of 1835, Gros committed suicide by drowning.
+In 1835, alienated by the rising tide of Romanticism and after the failure of his Hercules and Diomedes at the Salon of 1835, Gros committed suicide by drowning.

+Friendship with Élisabeth Vigée Le Brun

+Élisabeth Vigée Le Brun formed an intimate friendship, Le Brun had known him since he was seven years old and had painted his portrait when he was at that age, during which she had noticed an artistic inclination in the child.
+Upon her return to France she was surprised to find Gros had become a successful and famous painter, head of his own school of art.
+Gros was socially reclusive, and often brusque to others, but he formed a close bond with Vigée Le Brun, who wrote:

+"Gros was always a man of natural impulses.
+He was prone to feel the keenest sensations and would become equally passionate over a kind action or a beautiful work of art.
+He was ill at ease in society, rarely breaking the silence in a crowded place, but he listened attentively and replied with his gentle smile, or by a single word, always very apt.
+To appreciate Gros, one had to know him intimately.
+Then he would open up his heart, a kind and noble one at that; some people reproached him for having a certain brusqueness of tone, but this disappeared entirely in private.
+His conversation was even more fascinating because he never expressed himself in the same way as other men; always finding the most unusual and powerful images to convey a thought, you might almost say he painted with words."

+She was greatly affected by his suicide in 1835; she had met him the day before and noted him brooding over criticism he had received over one of his paintings Hercules and Diomedes.